GrrGrrMan/spiderbot-pi-hub/README.md

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+See the [LICENSE](LICENSE) file for complete details.